Apply Security Group Filters and WMI Filters to the GPOs

 In the GPMC navigation pane, expand Forest: your forest name, expand Domains, and then expand your domain.

 For each of the GPOs that contains settings for a different zone and version of Windows, click the GPO and perform the following steps on the Scope tab in the results pane:

 Remove the default security group filter that allows any computer to apply the GPO.
 In Security Filtering, click Authenticated Users, and then click Remove.

 Add a security group filter that permits only accounts in the membership group to apply the GPO.
 In Security Filtering, click Add, enter the membership group account name that you created for the zone, and then click OK.

 Add a security group filter that prevents members of an exception group from applying the GPO.
 Click the Delegation tab, click Advanced, click Add, enter the exception group account name, and then click OK.
-In the Group or user names list, select the group you just added, in the Permissions for **Exception Group Name list, clear all of the **Allow check boxes, select the Deny check boxes for Read and Apply Group Policy, and then click OK.
+In the Group or user names list, select the group you just added, in the **Permissions for **Exception Group Name list, clear all of the Allow check boxes, select the Deny check boxes for Read and Apply Group Policy, click OK and then Yes in Windows Security.

 Assign the WMI filter that limits the GPO to only computers running the specified versions of Windows.
 Click the Scope tab, and then in the WMI Filtering list, select the WMI filter you created earlier.
 In the confirmation dialog box, click Yes.